sensor-dream/APIVOF/guidelines/list-info/b-packs-in-system-fedora-34.md

 ```
 Эпоха        : 32
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Libraries for working with the DNS protocol
+Short desc    : Libraries for working with the DNS protocol
 URL          : https://www.isc.org/downloads/bind/
-Лицензия     : MPLv2.0
+License      : MPLv2.0
-Описание     : Contains lite version of BIND suite libraries which are used by various
+Descript     : Contains lite version of BIND suite libraries which are used by various
              : programs to work with DNS protocol.
 ```